**These posts often contain affiliate links. Please see our disclosure policy for details.**

 Wreaths can be made with just about any craft supply imaginable.

-Today, we are going to use the exact same technique, but this time using cotton rope instead.
+Today, we will use the same technique, but this time, we are using cotton rope (like we used in this handmade rope placement) instead.

 Let’s take a look at how to make a rope wreath!